 If your dress has a V-shaped neckline, try wearing a pendant which follows the shape of the neckline.

 The pendant shouldn’t hang from too long a chain or else the pendant will disappear inside the top of your dress.
 When you go jewellery shopping pin a little brooch or pin where the top of your dress sits and try the pendant on in the store.

-If it is a pendant and too long, see if you can swap the chain for a shorter one (we regularly do this, and vice versa if the chain is too short, for customers).
+If the pendant is too long, ask if you can swap the chain for a shorter one (we regularly do this in our store – and vice versa if the chain is too short).